arungudelli/angularjswiki/content/en/fontawesome/fa-address-book.md

-## Address Book Icon with Fixed Width
+## fa-address-book Icon with Fixed Width

 All the font awesome icons does not have same width.